-Minors cannot legally manage their own property or accounts, so an adult must do it for them.
-If you don't provide for your minor beneficiaries in your estate plan, the court will appoint someone to oversee their inheritances for them until they come of age.
+Minors can't legally manage their own property or accounts, so an adult must do so for them.
+The court will appoint someone to oversee their inheritances for them until they come of age if you don't name anyone in your estate plan.
 A discretionary trust avoids this.

-But you can continue the trust for the benefit of the young beneficiary during his entire lifetime; there's no rule that says it must terminate at a certain age.
+You can continue the trust for the benefit of a young beneficiary so it lasts through their entire lifetime.
+There's no rule that says the trust must terminate at a certain age.

-If it's drafted properly, a discretionary lifetime trust can create an asset protection barrier between the beneficiary and the beneficiary's creditors as the beneficiary gets older.
-If the beneficiary is sued or gets married then goes through a divorce, the assets held in the discretionary lifetime trust remain there for his benefit and out of the pockets of creditors and his spouse because he does not technically own them—the trust does.
+A discretionary lifetime trust can create an asset protection barrier between the beneficiary and the beneficiary's creditors as the beneficiary gets older if it's drafted properly.
+The assets held in the trust remain there for their benefit and out of the pockets of creditors and spouses because they don't technically own them—the trust does.